CarlosKaique/CarlosKaique/README.md

 <div align="center">
-<h1 align="center">Hey Whats'up ✌️, I'm Carlos Kaique!</h1>
+<h1 align="center">Welcome to my Github profile I'm Carlos Kaique :wave:</h1>
-<p>I'm 17 years old, I've always been fascinated by technology, always looking for why and how things behind the screens work, I'm currently studying in a Technical School in the High School course with Professional Qualification of Systems Development Technician.<br>My main focus is the Front-End.</p>
+<p>I've always been fascinated by technology, always looking for why and how things behind the screens work, I'm currently studying in a Technical School in the High School course with Professional Qualification of Systems Development Technician.<br>My main focus is the Front-End.</p>
 </div>
 <br>